Elements-Agency/benjaminjyoung/content/artwork/one-last-walk-with-izzy/index.md

 The painting follows the rest of my recent Wyeth-like paintings.
 Starting from washing, blocking in colors with wet-on-wet, and then building up details with drier and drier paint strokes.

+A new technique I used in this, was leaving some of the white paper exposed as my whites, at least on the man and dog figures.
+I wanted to give this a try after looking at and studying one paintings of my cycling friends (and fellow watercolor artist), [Ted Lawson](https://tedlawsonartist.com).

 {{< progress >}}

 ## Charity ##